Carbon Emission and The Greenhouse Effect

 There is more.
 Boron’s utility has been found in nuclear plants too.

 About 80% of the cost of existing nuclear plants is for the steam plant that converts about one-third of the heat to electricity and disposes of the left as waste heat to a nearby body of water.
 The Renewable Energy World has reported that several private companies have broken away from the military-industrial domination of government-supported energy research to develop inherently safe nuclear reactions that produce electricity and no neutrons.

 Tri-Alpha is developing a device that will fire two balls of lightning (plasmoids) into each other to fuse boron and hydrogen.
 Boron fusion produces only safe, non-radioactive helium as a product.

 Furthermore, as global scientists seek solutions to reduce energy consumption and emissions, borates have become a vital part of the effort to optimize energy efficiency and provide cleaner operations across diverse modes of transportation.

 Boron is also a potential engine fuel and engine fuel additive due to its high combustion ability.

-Adding borates to engine oils, fuels, and other lubricants are known to reduce engine friction thus, increasing fuel economy, and reducing harmful emissions.
+Adding borates to engine oils, fuels, and other lubricants are known to reduce engine friction, thus, increasing fuel economy and reducing harmful emissions.
 Borates in engine coolant (antifreeze liquid) help reduce the freezing point and increase the boiling point of those liquids.

 Borate esters in fuel additives help prevent pre-ignition and keep carburetors clean.
-In aviation, fuel that is stored in tanks can absorb water, creating a breeding ground for bacterial and fungal growth.
+In aviation, fuel stored in tanks can absorb water, creating a breeding ground for bacterial and fungal growth.
 The anti-microbial properties of borates help prevent that contamination, yielding a clean-burning fuel.
 In addition to their corrosion-inhibitive properties, boron-containing additives have detergent and anti-rust properties and reduce knocking and sludge formation.